JamesGJ5-Learning-To-Code/blog/plans.md

     10. Implement bcrypt
     11. Sort out errors and set status codes where apt
         - Example: I don't think next() does what I want it to right now
+        - Maybe use orFail in such a way to produce 404 error

 5. WILL SKIP FOR NOW Build frontends: